jiuchengyixiaicoding/AMIMVC/README.md

 ## Instance-level Double Contrastive Learning
 ## The Affinity Matrix Guides Positive and Negative Pair Identification
 # DataSets
-In order to prove the performance of our model under datasets of the same type but different sample numbers, we choose Handwritten and MNIST-USPS datasets for experiments.Due to prove the performance of ATIMVC under different types of data sets with increasing sample numbers, we add BDGP and Fashion data sets for experiments.
+<p>In order to prove the performance of our model under datasets of the same type but different sample numbers, we choose Handwritten and MNIST-USPS datasets for experiments.Due to prove the performance of ATIMVC under different types of data sets with increasing sample numbers, we add BDGP and Fashion data sets for experiments.
-You can obtain the required dataset by using this link. https://pan.baidu.com/s/1C194UFYTeF7Qx-Hf4Y67gw 提取码: 9u2y
+You can obtain the required dataset by using this link.</p>
+https://pan.baidu.com/s/1C194UFYTeF7Qx-Hf4Y67gw 提取码: 9u2y
 # Quick Start
 python train.py